-Honors Studio Art 2A/2B - Advanced Drawing / Painting Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Elective To be eligible for consideration: Studio Art 2A requires successful completion of Studio Art 1B; Studio Art 2B requires successful completion of Studio Art 2A Year Level: 10-12
+Studio Art 2A/2B - Advanced Drawing / Painting Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Elective Pre-Requisite: Successful completion of Studio Art 1A/1B Year Level: 10-12

 Description: This course designed to allow students to broaden their knowledge of media and art skills and to apply this knowledge to strengthen their ideas and concepts.
-This course will continue to explore representational art through observational drawing and painting and introduce the student to nonrepresentational art methods and concerns.
+This course will continue to explore representational art through observational drawing and painting and introduce the student to non-representational art methods and concerns.
 The student will also explore conceptually based art work.
 The course will be based on a given series of projects to which the student responds.
 Students will be introduced to numerous cultural and historical styles and concepts.
 All students, on certain projects, will use the same medium for the work; on other projects students will search for the medium that they feel best expresses the intent of the project and / or the conceptual concerns present in the work.
 Students in the second semester will propose a series of work based on ideas / concepts generated by the student, all of which will provide the framework for students to expand on their skills, strengthen their personal artistic vision and broaden their understanding of art.
 The student chooses the media and method of execution that best expressed the intent of the proposed work.
-The student will complete a series of studies prior to beginning each project.
+The student completed a series of studies prior to beginning each project.
 Through critiques, students will broaden the ability to aesthetically value and appreciate works of art, as well as understand the relationship between art, culture, and history.
-Honors 2B students will be required to submit one artwork to a juried art show.
-A list of those juried shows will be provided by the instructor.

-Advanced Art: Independent Study Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Elective To be eligible for consideration: Successful completion of Studio Art 2A/2B and teacher approval Year Level: 11-12
+Studio Art 2A/2B Honors - Advanced Drawing / Painting Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Honors Elective To be eligible for consideration: Instructor Approval Year Level: 10-12